 The Ohio History Center brings the fascinating history of Ohio to life for Ohio residents and visitors.
 While they are temporarily closed, they welcome students to visit them virtually during this time to learn at home.
 Visit their resources here and find educational videos, activity outlines, virtual tours and more.
 All their activities and educational content is organized by grade level from K-3, 4-8, 9-12 and even Adult Education for those looking to brush up on their Ohio history.

 The wildest attraction in Columbus is home to 10,000 animals from across the globe representing six regions of the world.
 While you can’t visit the animals at this time, you can get some behind the scenes looks with zookeepers as they work to keep all the animals healthy and enriched.
-Follow the Zoo’s Facebook page to get connected to wildlife through daily #ColumbusZoo2U videos and educational #ColumbusZooSchool videos featuring different species.
+Follow the Zoo’s Facebook page to get connected to wildlife through daily #ColumbusZoo2U videos and educational #ColumbusZooSchool videos featuring different species and subjects that address Ohio Learning Standards of Science.